 The Importance of a Home Warranty

-Obtaining a home warranty when buying a home is probably one of the smartest investments you can make.
+Obtaining a home warranty after buying a house is probably one of the smartest investments you can make.
 Why?
-Because your homeowner’s insurance only covers what could happen (like a fire or flood).
+Because your homeowners insurance only covers what could happen (like a fire or flood).
 A home warranty, on the other hand, covers what will happen (like an appliance breakdown).